-The legislation makes it illegal to discriminate against people on the basis of these characteristics in employment or service delivery (although age discrimination in goods and services will only come into force in 2012).
+The legislation makes it illegal to discriminate against people on the basis of these characteristics in employment or service delivery.
 It also gives extra duties for public bodies like Nottingham City Council to actively promote equality and to consider how it can reduce socioeconomic disadvantage.

 There are a number of internal and external equalities groups who can be consulted on general equalities issues or ones relating to specific strands, including three employee groups and several external groups such as the Community Equality Forum.